depthbomb/RaffleRunner/README.md

   - `-o | --open` - Open the won raffles page in your system's default browser
 - `$ rafrun join-raffles [options]`
   - `-c | --cookie <value>` - Your Scrap.TF scr_session cookie value
-  - `-r | --repeat` - How many times to re-scan and join available raffles, omit to run indefinitely
+  - `-r | --repeat <number>` - How many times to re-scan and join available raffles, omit to run indefinitely
   - `-e | --ending` - Whether to sort raffles by time remaining, by default they are sorted by when they were created
   - `-i | --increment-scan-delay <number>` - Whether to increment the scan delay by 1 second if a scan resulted in no available raffles
   - `-p | --paranoid` - Enable paranoid mode